Help us improve your experience.

 If the device has dual Routing Engines and you want to enable an op script to execute on both Routing Engines, you can copy the script to the /var/db/scripts/op or /config/scripts/op directory on both Routing Engines, or you can issue the commit synchronize scripts command to synchronize the configuration and copy the scripts to the other Routing Engine as part of the commit operation.

-You must enable an op script before it can be executed.
-To enable an op script, include the file filename statement at the [edit system scripts op] hierarchy level, and specify the name of the file containing the op script.
-Only users who belong to the Junos OS super-user login class can enable op scripts.
+You must enable an op script before you can execute it.
+To enable an op script, include the file filename statement at the [edit system scripts op] hierarchy level, and specify the filename of the op script.
+Only users in the super-user login class can enable op scripts.

 SLAX and Python scripts must include the .slax or .py filename extension, respectively, in both the actual script name and the filename in the configuration.
 XSLT scripts do not require a filename extension, but we strongly recommend that you append the .xsl extension.
-Whether or not you choose to include the .xsl extension on the file, the filename that you add at the [edit system scripts op file] hierarchy level must exactly match the filename of the script in the directory.
-For example, if the XSLT script filename is script1.xsl, then you must include script1.xsl in the configuration hierarchy to enable the script; likewise, if the XSLT script filename is script1, then you must include script1 in the configuration hierarchy.
+In either case, the configured filename must exactly match the filename of the script in the directory.
+For example, if the XSLT script filename is script1.xsl, then you must include script1.xsl in the configuration.
+Likewise, if the XSLT script filename is script1, then you must include script1 in the configuration.

 Optionally, you can define an alias for an op script.
 To define the alias, include the command statement at the [edit system scripts op file filename] hierarchy level.

-By default, you cannot execute unsigned Python scripts on devices running Junos OS.
+By default, you cannot execute unsigned Python scripts on Junos devices.
 To enable the execution of unsigned Python automation scripts that meet the requirements outlined in Requirements for Executing Python Automation Scripts on Junos Devices, you must configure the language python or language python3 statement at the [edit system scripts] hierarchy level.

-To determine which op scripts are currently enabled on the device, use the show command to display the files configured at the [edit system scripts op] hierarchy level.
+To determine which op scripts are currently enabled on the device, display the files configured at the [edit system scripts op] hierarchy level.

-To ensure that the enabled files are on the device, list the contents of the /var/run/scripts/op/ directory using the file list /var/run/scripts/op operational mode command.
+To ensure that the enabled files are on the device, list the contents of the /var/run/scripts/op/ directory.

 To execute the script, you can specify either the op script filename or the alias.